for Veterans and the Public

 - Have blood tests (to see how well the liver is working and to check for liver cancer) and an ultrasound (or CT or MRI) every 6 months.

-- Have an endoscopy to screen for varices (repeated every few years if you have no varices or only small ones).
+- If appropriate have an endoscopy to screen for varices (repeated every few years if you have no varices or only small ones).

-- Take medicines called beta-blockers when varices are large, to reduce the chance of bleeding.
+- Take medicines called beta-blockers when prescribed, to reduce the chance of decompensation.

-- Take medicines called diuretics (spironolactone alone or with furosemide) to decrease ascites, and have regular blood tests to check for kidney health.
+- Take medicines called diuretics (spironolactone alone or with furosemide) when prescribed, to decrease ascites, and have regular blood tests to check for kidney health.

 - Talk about how much alcohol you are drinking at every clinic visit.

-- Go over your medicine list at every clinic visit.
+- Review your medication list at every clinic visit.

 - Talk about whether and when a liver transplant workup should be started for you.